Program Highlights

 Follow us on social media!

 BScAHN Dietetics: This program is for those students who want to become professional dietitians (PDt or RD), legally registered to practice in the Canadian province(s) of their choice.
-The BScAHN (Dietetics) program supports the achievement of the Integrated Competencies for Dietetic Education and Practice (ICDEP) and is accredited by the Partnership for Dietetic Education and Practice (PDEP) so that graduates can apply for a dietetic internship to be eligible to become a registered dietitian.
+The BScAHN (Dietetics) program supports the achievement of the Integrated Competencies for Dietetic Education and Practice (ICDEP).
+This program was previously accredited by the Partnership for Dietetic Education and Practice (PDEP) and is currently accredited by EQual (Accreditation Canada) so that graduates can apply for a dietetic internship to be eligible to become a registered dietitian.
 Dietetics integrates and applies the art and science of food, nutrition and health to promote the nutritional well-being of the public in a wide variety of settings.

 Learn more about the Internship Education Program (PDF)

-Learn more about the MSVU Food & Nutrition Practicum
+Learn more about the Food and Nutrition Practicum

-Follow this link for the Food and Nutrition Practicum Application Form: Food and Nutrition Prac Application Revised June 2021
+Follow this link for the Food and Nutrition Practicum Application Form: Food and Nutrition Practicum Application 2025

 Please contact us for more information.